-Acanthosis nigricans is characterized by the occurrence of velvety brownish skin mainly involving intertriginous areas, or body folds like the neck, axilla, anogenital, and groin areas.
-In this condition, it should be noted that the pigmentation is not due to increased melanin (pigments synthesized by melanocytes), but because of hyperkeratosis, that means due to abnormal thickening of the outermost layer of the skin.
+Acanthosis nigricans is characterized by the occurrence of velvety brownish skin mainly involving intertriginous areas or body folds like the neck, axilla, anogenital, and groin areas.
+In this condition, it should be noted that the pigmentation is not due to increased melanin (pigments synthesized by melanocytes), but because of hyperkeratosis, which means due to abnormal thickening of the outermost layer of the skin.

-It may be related to obesity, heredity, diabetes, drug-induced such as Nicotinic acid, OCPs - oral contraceptive pills, and corticosteroids or may be a cutaneous manifestation of some internal malignancy such as adenocarcinoma of the gastrointestinal tract or genitourinary tract or lymphoma.
+Acanthosis Nigricans may be related to obesity, heredity, diabetes, drug-induced such as nicotinic acid, oral contraceptive pills (OCP), corticosteroids, or maybe a cutaneous manifestation of some internal malignancy such as adenocarcinoma of the gastrointestinal tract or genitourinary tract or lymphoma.

-Acanthosis nigricans starts as pigmentation, dryness, and roughness of the skin with small palpable thickened grain like elevation which gives it a velvety texture.
+Acanthosis nigricans starts as pigmentation, dryness, and roughness of the skin with a small palpable thickened grain-like elevation, giving it a velvety texture.

 Broadly, it can be divided into two types:

 In benign form, skin lesions may be present at birth but usually develop during childhood or puberty.
 They may be less severe, involve one side of the body, and progress very slowly when compared to malignant ones.